-- Religion and art classes are heterogeneously grouped.
-In English, math, social studies, world languages and science, students are placed according to ability and performance.
+- In English, math, social studies, world languages and science, students are placed according to ability and performance.

 - Several Virtual High School courses in a variety of disciplines

-- Advanced Placement:11 Classes, Honors Program: 25 Classes
+- Advanced Placement:14 Classes, Honors Program: 25 Classes

 - Four years of religion requirement